 ClickUp also offers a good level of security, so you’ll have nothing to worry about in that regard.
 The only negative when it comes to ClickUp is that the software, while clean and easy on the eye, can be challenging to learn.
 Things like the mind map, an excellent brainstorming tool, are powerful when you know how to use them, but frustrating beforehand.
 Luckily, you can check out our ClickUp guide to learn everything you need to know.

 Integrations for Everyone and Everything

 Out of the box, you’ll find that ClickUp is fine project management software for most; however, to make it an ideal project management option for architects, you’ll need to lean on integrations.
 Fortunately, this is an area where ClickUp shines.

 ClickUp integrates with over 1,000 tools, including Slack, Everhour, Google Drive, Microsoft Teams, Clockify, Salesforce and Time Doctor (a tool that enables you to invoice clients).
 We have a comprehensive guide on how to create a ClickUp-Slack integration.

 You’ll also find integrations for document management and more.
 All of the integrations, along with the features that ClickUp provides, help make it suitable architectural project manager software.

-The $12 per user per month annual Business plan adds unlimited teams, advanced security, automations and time management, while the $19 per month annual Business Plus tier adds priority support, team sharing and custom permissions.
-The Enterprise tier adds advanced admin and security features, and more.
+The $19 per user per month annual Business plan adds unlimited teams, advanced security, automations and time management, while the Enterprise tier adds advanced admin and security features, and more.
 You have to contact ClickUp for a tailor-made quote.

 Overall, ClickUp is a solid choice for managers working in the architectural field.
 While you may have to rely on integrations more here than in other software, ClickUp is still more than capable of handling complex tasks with ease.